About / FAQ

 What games are eligible?

-This is determined on a case-by-base basis.
-As a general guide:
+This is determined on a case-by-base basis, but as a general guide:

 Does Acclaimed Video Games use AI at all?